We no longer grow this plant.

 Growth Rate Moderate

-Care Provide humus rich, moist, well-drained soil.
+Care Instructions Provide humus rich, moist, well-drained soil.
 Water deeply and regularly during the first growing season to establish an extensive root system.
 Prefers cool, shaded sites; avoid arid conditions and drying winds.
 Mulch to protect in cold winter areas.

 About Us